Imtiyaz272/Bins-Management/README.md

-# 🗑️ Smart Bins Management System
+# 🗑️ Bins Management System

 A simple web application for managing waste bins across the city with real-time monitoring and analytics dashboard.